String Lake Loop

 |Total Elevation Gain:||275 Feet|

 |Parking Lot Latitude||43.78467|

 |Parking Lot Longitude||-110.72727|

 The String Lake Loop hike begins from the String Lake Trailhead, located just north of Jenny Lake.
 To reach the trailhead, turn west off Teton Park Road at the North Jenny Lake Junction, located roughly 10.6 miles north of Moose Junction, and 10 miles south of Jackson Lake Junction.
 Continue for another 1.4 miles to the turn-off for the String Lake Trailhead.
 After turning right, the trailhead parking area will be on your immediate left.

 Although you can begin your hike in either direction, we chose to proceed in a counter-clockwise direction so that we would have the best views of the mountains above String Lake during the early morning light.

 From the trailhead the loop trail proceeds north along the eastern shore of String Lake.
 Outstanding views of the "Cathedral Group," which includes 12,325-foot Teewinot Mountain, 13,770-foot Grand Teton and 12,928-foot Mt.
 Owen appear almost immediately.
 Mt.
 Moran will provide as the perfect scenic backdrop against the lake roughly one-half mile past the trailhead.

-Portions of the trail will be paved as you proceed along this first section of the hike, with a few interpretative signs along the way that explain the process of glaciation and how these chain of lakes were created below the Teton Range.
+Portions of the trail are paved as you proceed along this first section of the hike, with a few interpretative signs along the way that explain how glaciation created the chain of lakes below the Teton Range.